-Actually this whole chapter shows what God is going to do to Israel???s women, and why.
+Actually this whole chapter shows what God is going to do to Israel's women, and why.
 Actually the whole chapter shows what God is going to do to Israel, because He takes the men to task very strongly as well in the first part.
-He specifically singles out the attitudes, conduct, manner of dress, and ornamentation of Israel???s women.
+He specifically singles out the attitudes, conduct, manner of dress, and ornamentation of Israel's women.
 These all go together as a package.
 They reflect each other.

-The book of Isaiah was written sometime between 740 and 700 BC If you ever thought that ancient women wore only dark robes, I think you had better dispel that thought, because this description reveals a far different reality, because the illustration is drawing upon what the women were wearing and doing.
+The book of Isaiah was written sometime between 740 and 700 BC If you ever thought that ancient women wore only dark robes, I think you had better dispel that thought, because this description reveals a far different reality, because the illustration is drawing upon what the women of that time were wearing and doing.
 How could God resolve to alter these things if they were not wearing and doing them?
 He mentions 21 items of clothing, jewelry, hair dressing, perfume, and even appliances, like a mirror, used to make her fashionable to her peers rather than to God.
 What was in her heart was the acknowledgement of beauty from her peers.

 The sum of His anger points to the undeniable fact that her outward adornment reflects the arrogance, haughtiness, pride and aggressive seductiveness of their self-centered hearts.
 God is clearly showing that the way women dress is a force to be reckoned with in the making or breaking of a nation.

 This might be a little aside, but I think it is interesting.
-Did you notice that He mentioned women???s mincing steps?
-A number of years ago I read an article on women???s clothing fashions that at one point addressed an interesting subject.
+Did you notice that He mentioned women's mincing steps?
+A number of years ago I read an article on women's clothing fashions that at one point addressed an interesting subject.
 It reported the results of a survey of clothing fashion designers that asked, among other things, "What item of clothing has contributed the most toward making a woman more seductive?"
 In the opinion of the designers, the winner, in a landslide, was the high-heeled shoe.
-This is because of the effect that they have in drawing attention to seductive areas of the woman???s body, especially as she walks.
+This is because of the effect that they have in drawing attention to seductive areas of the woman's body, especially as she walks.

 High heel shoes reform the curvature of the calf of the leg and ensure that the hips and breasts will be thrust out to some degree, because the heels throw the natural stance of the body out of alignment.
 They also cause the hips to sway more extensively, and the breasts to bounce, because the woman walks harder as she compensates for the imbalance that the heels create.
 The designers know what they are doing!
 The designers are doing those things deliberately.